 Instructions to the editor: please make the following changes to P84L19 in the subclause 11.21.20.3.2 Monostatic and coordinated monostatic in D0.1 as shown below:

-In coordinated monostatic sensing, the sensing initiator may request the sensing responder(s) to transmit and receive monostatic PPDUs to specific directions by indicating the Tx/Rx beams to be used in each DMG sensing burst.
+In coordinated monostatic sensing, the sensing initiator may request the sensing responder(s) to transmit and receive monostatic PPDUs to specific directions by indicating the TransmitReceive beams to be used in each DMG sensing measurement setup.
 The Num TX Beams field and the Num RX Beams field shall be equal to the number of transmit beams and receive beams that are listed in the Beam List subelements.
 The Num TX Beams field shall be set equal to the Num RX Beams field.
-The Transmit Beam Index axis represents the Beam Index used by the STA to transmit and receive the monostatic sensing PPDU and the Receive Beam Index axis will not be present.
+The Transmit Beam Index (#365) represents the Beam Index used by the STA to transmit and receive the monostatic sensing PPDU and the Receive Beam Index (#365) will not be present.
 Each beam index in the TX Beam List is an index into the list of beams the sensing responder published in their Sensing Beam Descriptor elements for TX and RX.

 CID 449 and 52